towolf/towolf.github.com/docs/PsychRadiometric/Obsolete/RetIrradianceToRadiance.markdown

 Perform the geometric calculations necessary to convert a measurement of retinal irradiance to the source radiance that would produce it.

-  Input irradianceWattsPerUm2 is in units of power/um^2\-wlinterval.
+  Input irradianceWattsPerUm2 is in units of power/um^2-wlinterval.
   Input irradianceS gives the wavelength sampling information.
   Input pupilAreaMm2 should be in units of mm^2.
   Input eyeLengthMm should be the length of the eye in mm.
-  Output radianceWattsPerM2Sr is in units of power/m^2\-sr\-wlinterval.
+  Output radianceWattsPerM2Sr is in units of power/m^2-sr-wlinterval.

-  Light power may be expressed in watts or quanta\-sec or in your favorite units.
+  Light power may be expressed in watts or quanta-sec or in your favorite units.
 Indeed, it may also be passed as energy rather than power.